telerik/xamarin-forms-docs/nativecontrols/android/dataform/dataform-editors.md

 ## DataForm for Xamarin.Android: Built-in Editors

-The **RadDataForm** contains many built-in property editors that are either automatically resolved depending on the property's type or by the associated annotation **@DataFormProperty** `editor`.
-The RadDataForm currently ships with the following built-in editors:
+**RadDataForm** contains many built-in property editors that are either automatically resolved depending on the property's type or by the associated annotation **@DataFormProperty** `editor`.
+RadDataForm currently ships with the following built-in editors:

 - DataFormTextEditor
 - DataFormEmailEditor